 In pushing “the Volcker rule,” the Obama administration has made a dismaying decision: to entrench further large commercial banks’ “too big to fail” status in the eyes of the markets.

 In Senate testimony yesterday, former Federal Reserve chairman Paul Volcker ...

 Why the Financial Industry Can't Pre-Fund Its Next Bailout

-Would President Obama’s financial-industry tax be okay if Obama presented it as a sort of FDIC fund for high finance — that is, an industry-funded insurance pool into which “too big to fail” financial firms would pay ...
+Would President Obama’s financial-industry tax be okay if Obama presented it as a sort of FDIC fund for high finance — that is, an industry-funded insurance pool into which “too big to fail” financial firms would pay to pre-fund their ...